b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** bool

 ..  topic:: Description

-	This label attribute is used to
+	This label attribute is used to set the TextEdit to ReadOnly.
+User cannot add or remove text.

-..  note:: Not yet tested
+..  code-block:: python

     ui.TextEdit({ 'ID': 'te_1',  'ReadOnly': True })